jared1980/weeklystatus/weeklystatus.md

 - Hybrid reorder fine tune
     - 🟢 [05/23] habond.c kernel module study
-	1. How GRE skb_buf hand over to [take over from] habond module
+       - ✅ [06/09] skb buffer flow in RX direct - from dev to gre_reorder
+       - 📌 [06/09] skb buffer flow in TX direct
-	2. What's RCU (Read-Copy-Update) ?
+       - ✅ [06/09] What's RCU (Read-Copy-Update) ?
+       - ✅ [06/09] gre_reorder() tracing
+       - 🟢 [06/09] reorder_buffer_timeout_handler() and reorder_buffer_calculate_timeout() tracing

+    - some other possible enhancements
-	3. tripple defined of ""struct gre_o_seqno", move to net/ip_tunnels.h??
+       - 📌 tripple defined of ""struct gre_o_seqno", move to net/ip_tunnels.h??
-	4. When refer to function pointer, no rcu_read_lock/rcu_read_unlock pair.
-	5. When getting configure items, tid is "int", it SHOULD be "void *"!?
+       - 📌 During getting configure items, tid data type is "int", it SHOULD be "void *"!?
+       - 📌 rcu_read_lock/rcu_read_unlock, hook function pointer update with lock

 - Busybox upgrade to 1.35.0

     - ✅ build S4 Plus engineer firmware requested by CL (done)
     - 🟡 [05/16] Under testing by CL
        - ✅ [06/01] Activated SIP in Router mode, then switch to DSL modem mode, there are lots of "waitting for arc-sip ready" and could not reset to default.
 The upgradion should not be a factor to cause this problem.
+	   - ✅ [06/06] Smart 4 Plus: finished. all looking good.
+	   - 🟢 [06/06] Smart 4 MS: conducting

 ## VRV9517WAX44 1-B-23 (Smart 4 MS)

 ### VPN
- - 20079 [BBTC][VPN][Internet-Access] When triggering IP address change by an connected VPN client (Wireguard) the Speedport does not come back online
- - 20122 The Router can be incapacitated via a VPN connection
-   - ✅ [05/31] 3 conditional cases in ConnectCGI(): disable/online/reconnect.
-"Change IP address" trigger disable, sleep, onlne.
-In VPN case, disable will disconnect VPN connection that cause "online" never happen.
-   - ✅ [06/01] Use "reconnect" seem work fine. hand over to mia

 ## Smart 5 (RDK)